Frank Elbridge Webb: FLP convention

-In April 1932, Webb was again nominated as the Farmer–Labor Party's nominee for president, with Jacob S. Coxey being nominated for vice president.
-His nomination met significant opposition due to his wealth.
-In June 1932, he was erased from the ticket after refusing to endorse the party platform in whole, and after it was charged that he lived in Washington, D.C., and not San Francisco, California.
+Webb rarely talked with other attendees, and most of his attempts to speak were shutdown by Harrop.
+The party platform omitted many of the radical ideas advocated for by Coxey, which Webb had rejected.
+Coxey was given the party's vice-presidential nomination.
+In June 1932, Webb was erased from the ticket after refusing to endorse the party platform in whole, and after it was charged that he lived in Washington, D.C., and not San Francisco.
 (Note: At the National Farmer–Labor Convention, had Webb not been allowed to cast California's votes for himself as its delegate, he would have lacked the necessary support to become the nominee.
 The convention had initially deadlocked because he was not allowed to cast California's votes, but shortly before the convention was set to end he was allowed to vote for California, giving him enough support to become the party's nominee.)
 The party reached the conclusion that he was "a spy for Hoover".